Logic vs Emotions.

-All our posts consist on average about 4150 words each and are minimum 20-25 mins read.
-There are exceptions such as Endometriosis article made up of epic 7500 words.
+All our posts consist of an average of about 4500 words each and are a minimum of 20-25 mins read.
+There are exceptions such as the endometriosis article made up of epic 7500 words.
 We want to give more value to our readers!

 In today’s post, I’d like to tackle a subject that is very important in our life, the decision-making process…